 Our research program is exploring the neurobiological controls of food intake and body weight regulation.

 A second and related focus of our lab is to study how the brain is negatively impacted by dietary and metabolic factors.
-Saturated fatty acid and refined carbohydrate (i.e., sugar) consumption not only contributes to obesity development, but also produces deficits in learning and memory capabilities and can even increase the risk for developing Alzheimer's pathology.
+Saturated fatty acid and refined carbohydrate (i.e., sugar) consumption not only contributes to obesity development, but also produces deficits in learning and memory capabilities and can even increase the risk for developing dementia.
 We are currently examining the specific causal dietary factors, critical developmental periods, and neurobiological mechanisms underlying diet-induced hippocampal dysfunction and cognitive decline.